 Albury's Cultural Precinct is located in the heart of Albury, bordered by Dean Street, Swift Street, Olive Street and Kiewa Street.
-At the centre of the site lies QEII Square, a central open space surrounded by several civic and cultural institutions.
+At the heart lies QEII Square, a central open space surrounded by several civic and cultural institutions.

-QEII Square today has emerged from a series of opportunistic transformations over time despite it's original intention, resulting in an informal town Square and civic parkland.
+QEII Square today has emerged from a series of opportunistic transformations over time despite its original intention, resulting in an informal town Square and civic parkland.
 While this emergence of public open space has become a highly valued community amenity, the precinct as a whole has been in need of a consolidated long term vision.
 The precinct has the potential to become a united and appealing draw card for Albury.